FAQs Relating to Eligibility for Eligible Professionals (EPs)

 A: Yes.
 Please refer to “The EP’s Guide to the Michigan Medicaid EHR Incentive Program” for details.

 6) Q: What are some of the common mistakes made by those entering Eligibility information in the CHAMPS EHR module?

 A: When entering eligibility information, be mindful of the following:

-7) Q: What if I did not have an EHR in 2010; can I still participate in the Medicaid EHR Incentive?
+7) Q: What if I did not have an EHR last year; can I still participate in the Medicaid EHR Incentive?

 A: To be eligible for the Medicaid EHR Incentive Program in the first year, you must have purchased, acquired, or have access to a certified EHR system at the time of registration.
-So if you wish to register in 2011, you can do so even if you did not have a certified system during the 90-day period you are using for your 2010 Medicaid patient volume count.
+So, for example, if you wish to register in 2013, you can do so even if you did not have a certified system during the 90-day period you are using for your 2012 Medicaid patient volume count.

 8) Q: Is it better, as an eligible professional, to register using the “group proxy” option (using the encounter information from the entire practice) or to register using individual encounter information?

 A: If your group as a whole can meet the 30% Medicaid patient volume number, we encourage you to use the “group proxy.”
 However, if you use this proxy method, all EPs in the group must use identical encounter information and EHR certification numbers.

 9) Q: Our physicians have registered individually, even though they all belong to the same group, because they thought the incentive would be less if they registered as a group.
 Is this true?

 A: No. The incentive would not be reduced because the physicians elected to use the “group proxy” option.
 The EHR incentive is an individual incentive, with each professional registering individually.
 The only part the “group” can play is in providing group encounter information as a proxy for the individual’s own encounter numbers.
 This makes it easier for the individual EP to register but does not make it a “group” incentive.